mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 #### Automatic redirect upon receiving 401 HTTP error

 This configuration edit should be inserted in the file `local-replies.yml` and it enforces a redirect to the login page every time a 401 HTTP error is encountered by the system.
-This ensure that the user authenticates before returning to the page they were trying to browse.
+This ensures that the users authenticate before returning to the page they were trying to browse.

 ```yml title=local-replies.yml